weaviate/weaviate-io/_posts/blog/2022-12-1-vector-library-vs-vector-database.md

 ### CRUD Support
 Vector databases solve a few limitations that vector libraries have.
 One example is being able to add, remove, or update entries in your index after it has been created.
 This is especially useful when working with data that is continuously changing.
 ### Real-time Search
-Unlike vector libraries, databases allow you to perform queries during the import process.
-As you’re uploading millions of objects, you can perform a query to gather useful information.
+Unlike vector libraries, databases allow you to query and modify your data during the import process.

+As you upload millions of objects, the imported data remains fully accessible and operational, so you don't need to wait for the import to complete to start working on what is already in.

+Note your queries won't return any objects that are not imported yet, as you can't query what you don't have. 🤔

 ### Weaviate
 [Weaviate](/developers/weaviate/current/){:target="_blank"} is an open-source vector search engine that has the full functionality of a database.
 If you’re new to Weaviate, take a look at the [Getting Started guide](/developers/weaviate/current/getting-started/index.html){:target="_blank"}. 🙂